 - Cost-effective and easy to use

-Using Field Asymmetric Ion Mobility Spectrometry (FAIMS), the Lonestar VOC Analyzer can analyze VOCs to aid in the detection of disease biomarkers related to a range of illnesses including infections, inflammatory diseases and cancers.
+Using Field Asymmetric Ion Mobility Spectrometry (FAIMS), the Lonestar VOC Analyzer analyzes VOCs to aid research into biomarkers related to a range of illnesses including infections, inflammatory diseases and cancers.
 Our customers include GSK, Samsung, and the UK National Health Service, among many others.

 Parts per billion detection levels combined with inlet control for high dynamic range

 Ideal for rapid screening of samples

 Compatible with breath, urine, stool, blood, sweat, sputum and other VOC sources

 Cost-effective and easy to use for both clinicians and researchers